srohde/Verve/README.md

 Verve is a lightweight technology stack for modern web development.
 It was build to target mobile apps using [Apache Cordova](http://cordova.apache.org) aka [PhoneGap](http://phonegap.com).

+This is all licensed under MIT except for
+* libs/client/cordova-2.3.0rc2_ios.js
+* libs/client/hogan-1.0.5.js
+which are Apache 2.0.

 ## Quick Overview

 Verve is combining the use of the following open source projects: